Our Dog Owners Offer Their Top Feeding Tips:

 To avoid boredom, Peterson also sometimes hides her dog’s kibble around the house.
 “I place it under the sofa, behind the TV, just anywhere where my dog can easily retrieve it but will face a little challenge finding the food.”
 The edible hide-and-go-seek serves as behavioral enrichment, stimulating your dog’s natural food-finding skills.

 Should I Leave Food Out For My Dog All Day?

-Free-feeding is when food is freely made available to your dog and they then decide when they will eat.
-According to Peterson this is another no-no. When you have a feeding schedule for your dog, you are providing them with an important routine.
+Free-feeding is when food is freely made available to your dog, and they then decide when they will eat.
+According to Peterson, this is another no-no. When you have a feeding schedule for your dog, you are providing them with an essential routine.

 How Often Should I Feed My Dog?

 She instead advises the following feeding schedules, based on your dog’s stage of life.

 - Puppies Young pups should be fed 3-4 small meals daily, or preferably, they should eat every couple of hours.
 “Remember that if they were with their mother, they’d have access to her milk all day long,” she explains, adding that pups also have small stomachs, which cannot hold a lot of food at one time, hence the tiny, multiple portions.
 Additionally, puppies need to eat frequently to keep their blood sugar in balance.

 - Dogs, Six Months to a Year Peterson says that when puppies reach the age of six months, they should be fed around two times daily.
 When you feed is up to you, but she suggests treating them as a member of your own family.
 “I like to feed my dogs at breakfast and dinner time, so they feel like they’re eating with us,” she says.